lybxlpsv/EvenMoreLegitArcadeController/README.md

 [Download binaries here](https://ci.appveyor.com/api/projects/lybxlpsv/evenmorelegitarcadecontroller/artifacts/release.zip?branch=experimental) [![Build status](https://ci.appveyor.com/api/projects/status/github/lybxlpsv/evenmorelegitarcadecontroller?svg=true)](https://ci.appveyor.com/project/lybxlpsv/evenmorelegitarcadecontroller)

+Any contributions are welcome, including those not in our todo list.
+You can take a look at our to-do list [here](https://github.com/lybxlpsv/EvenMoreLegitArcadeController/issues/12).

 # Even More Legit Arcade Controller (ELAC)
 A collection of emulation components written in C++ for the purpose of operating Project DIVA Arcade on unintended hardware and generally improve the user experience.